fortinet/alicloud-security-group-update/README.md

 # Introduction
-This AliCloud Function works with a Fortigate Automation Action to change the security group of a requested ECS instance to one specified in an environment variable.
+This AliCloud function works with a FortiGate Automation Action to change the security group of a requested ECS instance to one specified in an environment variable.
 This function uses Node.js 8 and works by first describing and filtering the instances in the specified Region by IP address, and then attaching the pre-defined Security Group to that instance.

+# Requirements
+This function requires:
+* FortiOS 6.2 or higher
+* A RAM user with an AccessKey and Secret.
+For details on creating a RAM user, refer to the AliCloud article [Create a RAM user](https://www.alibabacloud.com/help/doc-detail/28637.htm?spm=a2c63.p38356.b99.13.378647c9NkDOum).
+* Node.js 8

 # Set up the AliCloud function

-This function requires a RAM user to be setup with an AccessKey and Secret.
-For details on creating a RAM user, refer to the AliCloud article [Create a RAM user](https://www.alibabacloud.com/help/doc-detail/28637.htm?spm=a2c63.p38356.b99.13.378647c9NkDOum).

   1. In the Ali Console, under **Elastic Computing**, select **Function Compute**.
   2. Select a region (top left).
 It is recommended that you set up the service in the same region as your ECS instances.
   3. Click **Create Service**.